Financial Policies and Expenses

 Part I: Acceptable Passing Rate

 Each student must earn a passing grade in at least 67% of all courses attempted at Walsh University.
-A course is considered "attempted" if the student is enrolled in the course at the end of the "add-drop" period and does not withdraw.
-"F" (Failed) grades will be counted as hours attempted but not passed.
+A course is considered "attempted" if the student is enrolled in the course at the end of the "add-drop" period.
+"F" (Failed) and "W" (Withdrawn) grades will be counted as hours attempted but not passed.
 "I" (Incomplete) coursework cannot be counted as a successful completion.
 An Incomplete grade that has been changed to a passing grade can be added to the number of hours completed for the term of the original registration.
 Repeated courses can be counted only once if the course was previously passed, otherwise no limit is considered.
 Transfer hours accepted by Walsh University are considered in this ratio.

 Part II: Acceptable Grade Point Average (GPA)